zacvega/Receipt-Gobbler/README.md

 ### Status

 It works, though there are a few bugs.
 By default a cached response generated using the example Chiptole receipt is used instead of calling the real API.
 This behavior can be toggled by setting the `USE_MOCK_API_RESPONSE` at the top of `Receipt_GobblerApp.swift`.

-Data isn't persistently saved yet.
+As of 2c18337 data is persistently stored by dumping it to a JSON file.

 ### Major TODOs, bugs to fix